Get insider access

 3.80 dB

-The TV's frequency response is okay overall.
+The frequency response of the built-in speakers is okay overall.
 There's very little bass, although it's alright for a TV.
 Dialogue is clear and easy to understand, but there's a pretty significant dip in the mid-to-high treble range.
-It's not very noticeable with most content, however.
+However, it isn't very noticeable in most content.

 7.1